-The standard entry requirements are DD AT A-level, IB 25 or other equivalent alternative qualifications.
+The standard entry requirements are DD at A-level, IB 20 or other equivalent alternative qualifications.

-Applicants should have satisfactory completion of grade 12 plus GCSE English and Maths at Grade C / Grade 4, or above, plus evidence of genuine intellectual capacity.
 If your first language is not English, you will also need an IELTS score of 6.0 with at least 5.5 in each component.
 You might be invited for an informal interview.

 Please note that the first nine months of this programme constitute the Foundation stage.
-Students are expected to pass in all the Foundation modules with marks of 60% or more, in order to progress to the second year stage of the course.
+Students are expected to pass in all the Foundation modules with an overall average of 60% in order to progress to the second year stage of the course.

 You may apply either through the national UCAS university admissions system or at any time directly to the University using our own online application form.
 Our UCAS code is B90.